Shubhamk-31/serverless-task/README.md

 DynamoDB is used as DataBase

 Code can be deployed By going into each function Directory, making changes as required and Run the command "serverless Deploy"

+Initially I am not sharing my secret required for AWS.
+BUt if you require, please update